 Overall, the Clark Advanced Learning Center's financial position is strong and has sufficient unrestricted reserves to offset reductions of State appropriations in the immediate future.
-For the 2009-2010 and the 2010-2011 Academic School Years, the Clark Advanced Learning Center received an "A" rating from the Florida Department of Education.
-School grades for the 2011-2012 Academic Year have not been released from the Florida Department of Education.
+For the 2009-2010, 2010-2011, and 2011-2012 Academic School Years, the Clark Advanced Learning Center received an "A" rating from the Florida Department of Education.
+School grades for the 2012-2013 Academic Year have not been released from the Florida Department of Education.